-Hu, Huynh and Liu, the leaders of the 2016-2017 Chinese Dance group, are all three STEM majors.
+Hu, Huynh and Liu were the leaders of the 2016-2017 Chinese Dance group.
 Hu has long been interested in microbiology and immunology, enthralled by the complex actions and reactions of microscopic organisms in the human body.
 Huynh become an electrical engineering major after learning about climate change and renewable energy in a Sophomore College course.
 Liu intended to major in biology but switched to product design after taking a mechanical engineering course on visual thinking.
 “I really like the mindset product designers have: using design thinking and engineering methods to break down the problems they face,” Liu said.
 “It’s really inspiring to think that you can do almost anything if you break it down.”

-For all three students, dancing is an opportunity to learn about and experiment with physical expression, which contrasts with their day-to-day studies.
+For all three, dancing is an opportunity to learn about and experiment with physical expression.
 It’s also a stress reliever.
-“There’s this stark difference between studying from a textbook and the creativity that comes with dancing and actually using your body,” said Hu, who this year is dancing with the Stanford Viennese Ball Opening Committee.
+“There’s this stark difference between studying from a textbook and the creativity that comes with dancing and actually using your body,” said Hu.
 “By the end of practice, I’m so focused on the choreography and my body that it takes my mind off other worries.”

-For Nick Suhar, a graduate student at Stanford University, science and art are complementary pairs, rooted in the pursuit of understanding and connection between people.
+For Riley Suhar, a graduate student at Stanford University, science and art are complementary pairs, rooted in the pursuit of understanding and connection between people.

-Working in digital painting, photography and graphite, much of his inspiration comes from gaming art.
-From a young age he was mesmerized with how the art in games could build stories, stir emotions and establish entire universes through clever manipulations of light and color.
-Of his own work, Suhar’s favorite pieces are those that reach out to the viewer in a gripping, often emotional way.
+Working in digital painting, photography and graphite, much of her inspiration comes from gaming art.
+From a young age she was mesmerized with how the art in games could build stories, stir emotions and establish entire universes through clever manipulations of light and color.
+Of her own work, Suhar’s favorite pieces are those that reach out to the viewer in a gripping, often emotional way.

 “What I find so compelling about artwork is that it is a way for me to condense a lot of the things that I find beautiful or moving and share those with others,” Suhar said.

-As an undergraduate, he worked on metal alloys and hoped to eventually apply that to advanced prosthetics in graduate school.
-But, told he was lacking the proper biomaterials background, he nearly gave up.
-Suhar was readying himself for a Peace Corps assignment in Zambia when the Heilshorn lab at Stanford invited him to join.
-Suhar is now working on a project where he leverages recombinant proteins to help with peripheral nerve repair.
+As an undergraduate, she worked on metal alloys and hoped to eventually apply that to advanced prosthetics in graduate school.
+But, told she was lacking the proper biomaterials background, she nearly gave up.
+Suhar was readying herself for a Peace Corps assignment in Zambia when the Heilshorn lab at Stanford invited her to join.
+Suhar is now working on a project where she leverages recombinant proteins to help with peripheral nerve repair.